- What is a lead management system?

 - Clear alerts, SLAs, and routing rules. ⚙️

-- Reporting to manage and adjust over time. 📊
+- Lu reporting to manage and adjust over time. 📊

 Why are 80% of leads never exploited?

-If so many leads fall through the cracks, it’s not a problem of tools or volume.
+If that many leads fall through the cracks, it’s not a tools or volume problem.

-It’s almost always a problem of structure: vague rules, poorly defined responsibilities, and a system that doesn’t guide action.
+It’s almost always a structure issue: vague rules, unclear ownership, and a system that doesn’t guide action.

-The result: leads pile up, teams pass the buck, and real opportunities slip away.
+The result?
+Leads pile up, teams shift responsibility, and real opportunities quietly disappear. 🫥

 Too many leads, not enough process

-When everything is a priority, nothing is.
-Without a clear process, leads come in en masse but are handled on a whim: a little today, later when we have time… or never. 😭
+When everything feels like a priority, nothing really is.
+Without a clear process, leads come in at scale but are handled inconsistently: a few today, some later when there’s time… or never. 😭

-Without rules for qualification, scoring, or timing, teams spend:
+Without rules for qualification, scoring, or timing, teams end up :

-And on the sales side, this quickly translates into a loss of confidence in the quality of the leads sent. 😕
+On the Sales side, this quickly leads to a loss of confidence in the leads coming from Marketing. 😕

 The false sense of security provided by CRMs

-- Nor which lead deserves real attention right now.
+- Or which lead deserves real attention right now.

 Most leads are neither hot nor ready to buy.
 They are cold or warm… yet full of potential.
-The problem is that they are often not nurtured properly, not activated at the right time, or not followed up on intelligently. 😅
+The problem ?
+They’re often not nurtured properly, not activated at the right time, or not followed up on intelligently. 😅

-When we talk about lead management, many people immediately think of software.
+When people talk about lead management, most of them immediately think of software.

-In reality, a Lead Management System (LMS) is much broader; it is a coherent set of processes, tools, rules, and indicators that allow leads to move forward without getting lost along the way.
+In reality, a Lead Management System (LMS) is much broader; it is a coherent set of processes, tools, rules, and metrics designed to keep leads moving forward, without getting lost along the way.

 - Lead capture. 🕸️